tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 === IP Geo Block ===
 Contributors: tokkonopapa
 Donate link:
-Tags: comment, spam, IP address, geolocation, login, security, brute force Requires at least: 3.7
+Tags: comment, pingback, spam, IP address, geolocation, xmlrpc Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.0.1
 Stable tag: 1.3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin that will block any spam comments posted from outside of your nation, and will also protect against malicious access to the login form from undesired countries.
+A WordPress plugin that will block any comment and pingback spams posted from outside of your nation.

 == Description ==

 This plugin will examine a country code based on the IP address.
-If the comment comes from specific country, it will be blocked before Akismet validate it.
+If the comment or pingback comes from specific country, it will be blocked before Akismet validate it.

-With the same mechanism, it will fight against burst access of brute-force and reverse-brute-force attack to `wp-login.php`.

 = Features =